 The what, the where, the how many

 Bengali or Bangla is the national language of Bangladesh and the second most spoken language in India, its primary language belt ranging from Bangladesh to West Bengal, Assam and Tripura.
 It has evolved from the Magadhi Prakrit and Sanskrit languages and boasts of about 220 million native and about 300 million total speakers worldwide.
+With 42 million Bengali online users expected by 2021, the internet adoption rate is pretty significant.
+That is perhaps why Bengali language localisation services are the need of the hour.
+There is always a lot of demand for English to Bengali translation services, Bengali translators and Bengali interpreters in India.

 Even though Bengali is the language native to the erstwhile region of Bengal (present-day Bangladesh and the Indian state of West Bengal), its importance in South Asia can be gauged by the sole fact that the National Anthems of Bangladesh, India and Sri Lanka were all first composed in Bengali.